 James E. West Fellowship

-The James E. West Award, named in honor of the BSA’s first Chief Scout Executive, recognizes donors who give at least $1,000 to a council’s endowment fund.
+The James E. West, named in honor of the BSA’s first Chief Scout Executive, recognizes donors who give at least $1,000 to a council’s endowment fund.
 The gift must be in addition to and not diminish the donor’s annual Friends of Scouting support.
 Because giving recognition is a personal decision and some supporters wish to remain anonymous, donors must complete the paperwork required for the award and submit it to the council office.
 Completed forms can be emailed to Rebecca Minsley or mailed to her attention.

 BSA Second Century Society